Alexander Zverev: the consistent threat who defies betting markets

 - Indoor hard courts at reasonable odds (77.8% win rate)

-- Following rest periods — he performs better with adequate recovery
+- Following adequate rest periods: he performs better with recovery time

 - In Grand Slam or Masters semifinals (37.9% win rate)